48Club/bnb-48-inscription/nft-op-command.md

 |collection-hash|string|yes|of the NFT set|
 |artid|U256|yes|id of the art in the entire artset(s); notice that once an artid is (re)forged, it can not be forged again until it is melted|

 # reforge a NFT

 Pick an available art from collection and mint it into an NFT with specified amount of fragments (inscription token) Corresponding price will be deducted from `from` wallet, if there is no sufficient holding, this operation failed.
-Fragments inscription token will be deposit to a special account associated with this nft collection.
+Fragments inscription token will be deposit to a special account associated with this nft collection, called collection deposit account.

 |tuple|type|mandatory|description|
 |-|-|-|-|